skosch/YinYangFit/docs/source/index.markdown

 <img src="img/grouping_relativity.png" alt="Illustration of the importance of consistency of fit vs absolute distances.">

 In the first column, the well-fitted word is perceptually grouped into a single object.
-In the middle column, the loosely fitted word is still perceived as an object, but it has to compete with the perception of its constituent letters.
+In the middle column, the loosely fitted word is still perceived as an object, but it has to compete with the perception of its constituent letters as independent objects.
 Finally, the poorly fitted word in the last column triggers the perception of *two* separate objects, namely the single letter *c* and a pair *at*.

 The primary objective of a good fit is to avoid the latter situation.
 When some pairs group more strongly than others, words are fragmented